Haulers & Compost Processors

 Are you a composter and would like to have your info on this map?
 Fill out this form HERE.

-Significant progress has been made in our state to facilitate collections of food scraps for composting.
-Illinois House Bill 437 – Organic Composting drop-offs was signed into law by Governor Rauner in July 2015 allowing temporary and permanent sites to collect organics for composting.
-Thanks to this success, pumpkin collection can continue with the support of the Illinois government.
+Significant progress was made in Illinois to expand collections of food scraps for composting.
+Illinois House Bill 437 was signed into law by Governor Rauner in July 2015 allowing for both temporary and permanent sites to collect organics for composting.